 Black vegan eco-chef and food justice activist Bryant Terry will discuss his latest book, Black Food: Stories, Art, and Recipes from Across the African Diaspora, along with TBA special guests.

 The Beacon Hill bakeshop is giving away free cardamom rose oat milk lattes from 1-6 pm this Sunday in partnership with the coffee company Minor Figures, which will provide their own oat milk for the drinks.

 Molly Moon's Ice Cream

-The local ice cream chain has designated its popular mocha chip ice cream, made with Olympia Coffee and Theo Chocolate dark chocolate chunks, as a new permanent flavor.
+The local ice cream chain has designated its popular mocha chip ice cream, made with Olympia Coffee and Theo Chocolate Like Add to a List dark chocolate chunks, as a new permanent flavor.